The Critical Method

 Strategic Training

-The best system in the world is worthless if your team treats it like a foreign object.
-We map who needs to know what, build training around actual daily workflows, and make sure the people closest to the work can maintain and adapt the tools without calling us.
-Your team should lead the AI, not depend on us to run it.
+The best system is worthless if teachers treat it as a foreign object.
+We map who needs to know what, build training around actual classroom and administrative workflows, and ensure the people closest to students can lead the tools.
+Faculty should own the AI, not rent it from a consultant.

 Strategy Model